-AEMO publishes the National Electricity Market Electricity Statement of Opportunities (ESOO) under clause 3.13.3A of the National Electricity Rules.
-The purpose of this report is to provide information about the market modelling approach used in the development of the ESOO to evaluate the market against the reliability standard.
+AEMO publishes the National Electricity Market Electricity Statement of Opportunities (ESOO) under clause 3.13.3A of the National Electricity Rules (NER).
+The purpose of this report is to provide information about the market modelling approach used in the development of the ESOO to evaluate the expected unserved energy against the reliability standard and the methodology used to determine the reliability forecast to meet the requirements NER 4A.B.4(b) alongside the published Interim Reliability Forecast Guidelines.

-This publication has been prepared by AEMO using information available at 1 August 2019.
+This publication has been prepared by AEMO using information available at 1 December 2019.